Northern Railway of Canada: Construction

 Talk about a line from Toronto to the upper Great Lakes has been recorded to as early as 1834, but no serious effort was taken until 1848 when Frederick Chase Capreol announced he was going to build a line to the Collingwood area under the name Toronto, Simcoe and Huron Railroad Union Company.
 He suggested a novel method to raise the funds for construction, using a $2 million lottery.
 The proposition was considered so scandalous it was put to a referendum and defeated.
 With the passage of the Railway Guarantee Act in 1849, Capreol joined forces with Charles Albert Berczy and chartered the company on August 29th, 1849, now having to raise conventional bonds for the first 75 mile, from which point government funding would be available.

 Continued difficulties delayed construction, during which time the company re-chartered as the Ontario, Simcoe and Huron Union Railroad in 1850.
 Capreol was fired as manager two days before the official sod turning, which was carried out on 15 October 1851 by Lady Elgin.
 The occasion was marked with a parade, to which an estimated 20,000 people attended of a total population of the city of only 31,000.
 Sandford Fleming took the sod and preserved it for history.
 A party later that night at St. Lawrence Hall was capped by a performance by Jenny Lind organized by P.T.
 Barnum.

 In February 1853, the railway commissioned the construction of the first locomotive built in any British colony.
 Early construction required the line to pass over the Oak Ridges Moraine, and it was not until 16 May 1853 that the first train reached Machell's Corners, today's Aurora, Ontario.
 Work north of there was much more rapid; the line reached Allandale in Barrie later in 1853, and Collingwood in 1855.
 Early traffic was dominated by agricultural products, earning it the nickname "Oats, Straw, and Hay".
 (Note: Based on the original acronym for Ontario, Simcoe and Huron.)
+A a short spur at Lefroy to Belle Ewart provided ice and lumber shipment to Toronto from docks on Lake Simcoe.